Here’s what we learned about what young people love about health cover.

 Just having one piece of equipment like a yoga mat at home can provide the right setting to do a little workout at home when you don’t have the time to get to the gym or know you don’t have the motivation required.

 Try one or two workouts a week at home before adding a second or third at a better equipped gym if you need to.
-By then your exercise endorphins will then have raised your motivation stocks to continue the good habit.
+By then your exercise endorphins will have raised your motivation stocks to continue the good habit.

 4. Take up some fun indoor exercise options